HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Model Learning & Software Product Lines
+    - course: PhD in Software Engineering
       institution: University of Namur
       year: 2023 (ongoing)
     - course: MSc in Computer Science, specialised in Sofware Engineering